yamchips/issue-tracker/README.md

 - Add registration page and credentials provider, users can register and log in to enable edit function
 - Add status selector on issue detail page to update status
 - In custom Link component, `legacyBehavior` will be deprecated.
 To ensure future consistency, use RadixLink to wrap NextLink
+- In AssigneeSelector component, Select component no longer accepts an empty string as value, use 'unassigned' to represent unassigned status

 ## Tech Stack